raspberrypi/documentation/configuration/security.md

 ### Improving username/password security

+The most important thing to do is ensure you have a very robust password.
+If your Raspberry Pi is exposed to the internet, the password needs to be very secure, to avoid dictionary attacks or similar.

-You can Allow or Deny specific users by altering the `sshd` configuration.
+You can also Allow or Deny specific users by altering the `sshd` configuration.
 ```
 sudo nano /etc/ssh/sshd_config
 ```